-- College: The average student loan debt for 2015 graduates was $30,100.
+- Student debt: The average student loan debt for the Class of 2019 graduates was $28,950.

-- Credit card: Balances average $16,061 per household.
+- Credit card: Balances on credit cards average $6,194 for every American.

-- Taxes: $13,120 is the average paid in taxes by a household reporting income of $80,000.
+- Taxes: $15,322 is the average amount paid in federal taxes for all Americans in 2018.

-Student loan debt forgiveness
+Student loan forgiveness

-According to Robert Farrington, founder of TheCollegeInvestor.com, student loan forgiveness programs are programs designed to forgive all or some of the student loan.
-He lists the most popular one as the Public Service Loan Forgiveness Program, Farrington says.
-It forgives all the student loan after 10 years (120 payments) for debtors working in public service.
+According to Robert Farrington, founder of TheCollegeInvestor.com, student loan forgiveness programs are designed to forgive all or some of the student loan.
+He lists the most popular one as the Public Service Loan Forgiveness Program.
+It forgives all student loans after 10 years (120 payments) for debtors working in public service.

 Teachers in low-income areas can have part of their Perkins Loan forgiven — 15 percent in the first and second years, 20 percent in the third and fourth years, and the remaining 30 percent in the fifth year, according to Farrington.
 While this is a far cry from total student loan cancelation, it can be a big help for those who are eligible.

-Some student loan debt forgiveness programs include a repayment plan.
-Income-driven plans like the Income Based Repayment Plan (IBR) and the Pay As You Earn Repayment Plan (PAYE) forgive any remaining balance on a loan after 20 or 25 years, Farrington says.
-The programs allow payments of no more than 10 percent of a borrower’s discretionary income.
+Some debt forgiveness programs include a repayment plan.
+Income-driven plans like the Income-Based Repayment Plan (IBR) and the Pay As You Earn Repayment Plan (PAYE) offer loan forgiveness for any remaining balance after 20 or 25 years, Farrington says.

+These programs allow payments of no more than 10 percent of a borrower’s discretionary income.
 By extending a loan to 25 years, a student loan borrower could pay more in debt forgiveness than they would over a 10-year student loan.

 Credit card debt forgiveness

 Qualifying for debt settlement is not always easy and relies on the willingness of your creditor.
 You’ll have to prove to creditors that you can’t afford to make your payments and that a settlement is in their best interest.
 Because of how debt settlement works, you might also see a plunging credit score on your credit report before things get better.

-Some creditors are willing to work with people on payment plans or reduce the amount owed if some form of payment is made, says Kevin Gallegos, vice president of Phoenix operations for Freedom Financial Network.
+Some creditors are willing to work with people on payment plans or reduce the amount owed if some form of payment is made, says Kevin Gallegos, vice-president of Phoenix operations for Freedom Financial Network.